ILLIXR/ILLIXR/docs/docs/working_with/display_backend.md

 ILLIXR supports three display backends:

 1. **GLFW** (Default)
    - Standard windowed display using GLFW
    - Best for desktop development and debugging
    - Provides a resizable window interface

-2. **X11 Direct Mode**
+2. **X11 Direct Mode** (Linux only)
    - Direct display mode using X11
    - Provides lower latency by bypassing the window manager
    - Useful for tethered headsets directly connected to the GPU using DisplayPort or HDMI

 3. **Headless**
    - No display output
    - Useful for testing and benchmarking
    - Can be used in environments without display hardware

 ## Configuration